EOS-Jungle-Testnet/Node-Manual-Installation/README.md

   - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM:
     chain-state-db-size-mb = 16384

-- Open TCP Ports (8888, 9876) on your firewall/router
+- Open TCP Ports (8888, 9876) for inbound traffic on your firewall/router

 - Start wallet, run